 Medium-chain triglyceride (MCT) oil has been a popular topic because of its ability to act as a potent and highly-efficient fuel source.

-People using this miraculous oil swear by its positive effects on mental energy and physical performance.
+MCT oil has positive effects on mental energy and physical performance.
 Despite all of its exciting benefits, MCT oil also has a few downsides.
+Like causing gastrointestinal upset (ie, nausea, stomach cramps and diarrhea) in some people.

 Why Does MCT Oil Cause Diarrhea?